Introduction to Business Credit

 You’ve heard horror stories about people destroying their credit score.
 Take Anna as an example:

 Anna needed a loan to buy a few things for her business.
 She knew she had a solid credit score, so she started sending in applications.
+Small business loans are a common choice for entrepreneurs like Anna, but understanding the different loan options is crucial to avoid negative impacts on your credit.

 Her intent was to find out which lender would offer a better deal.

 She didn’t realise that each loan application placed a mark on her credit report.
 Her report now shows her as someone in financial distress, even though she’s only shopping around.
+Lenders use credit scores to determine the risk level and eligibility for different loan products, so multiple applications can make you appear riskier.

 Now it’s even harder for her to secure any sort of loan.